Trickzterrr/trickzterrr/README.md

 If I am sitting alone, please feel free to c+h!!
 Whisper to interact please, im very anti social and may not respond out in the open.
 Yes I will always randomly whisper crowns to people who are using skins of media that I love!
 I will also follow on Github if they have one.
 I will always ask for permission to friend you or sit next to you!

-NOTE to the STH area: Yes My Shadow and Shadow E.X.E are SEPERATE people.
+NOTE to the STH area: For those who roleplay with my Shadow E.X.E, yes, he and the normal Shadow the Hedgehog are SEPERATE people with the same mindset.
+Shadow E.X.E's personality is more highly altered as a more sadistic kind of being rather than wanting to k1ll all humans over Maria.
+Shadow E.X.E isn't expressively bothered about Maria.

 ![Avatar](https://cdn.discordapp.com/attachments/1511162321982984355/1538645786206675044/D57E9CCD-9704-4EE8-A9EB-A8B4D9169538.png?ex=6a9146ce&is=6a8ff54e&hm=813b7367eb57506d4eb8a283dec974a90c320a15b5f6d6219b137a4a9e2e7678&)